Consumer Guide

 ReadCommitted Only see committed records; uncommitted transactional records are filtered

 Note: isolation_level affects both data fetches and offset resolution (ListOffsets).
-Krafka uses ListOffsets v2 protocol to pass the isolation level to the broker.
+Krafka passes the isolation level to the broker via ListOffsets (v2+, up to v11).

 Consumer Groups